grpc/grpc.github.io/docs/quickstart/csharp.md

 ```

 ### Using the Monodevelop IDE
+Using the Monodevelop IDE, you can build and edit a solution that uses gRPC
+without issues, but unfortunately a workaround is necessary in order to initially restore
+a NuGet dependency on C# gRPC.

-The C# gRPC package currently depends on System.Interactive.Async 3.0.0, which requires NuGet 2.12+ to install.
+The problem is that C# gRPC package currently depends on
+System.Interactive.Async 3.0.0, which requires NuGet 2.12+ to install.
 The NuGet included on the latest versions of Monodevelop is too old to install gRPC C#.

-One possible workaround is as follows:
+You can work around this issue by restoring the C# gRPC NuGet dependency from the command line
+, and then proceeding to build and edit from the Monodevelop IDE, as follows:

 * Install NuGet 2.12+ so that it's available from the command line.
 * From the `examples/csharp/helloworld` directory, run `/path/to/nuget restore`.